Qurat5/ITNPA1-Deep-Learning-based-Car-Detection-from-Google-Earth-Images-using-YOLOv7-and-PyTorch/README.md

 3. Modify the configuration files as per your requirements.
 4. Feel free to experiment with different parameters and techniques to further enhance the model's performance.

-Please refer to the project documentation and code comments for more detailed information.